-Green business refers to sustainable business that have no negative impact on the global or local environment, community, society, or economy.
+Green business refers to sustainable businesses that has no negative impact on the global or local environment, community, society, or economy.
 A green business meets triple bottom line, i.e., people, profit, and planet.
-For the community it means having access to a clean source of energy, water and preserving the environment.
+For the community it means to have access to clean source of energy, water and also preserve the environment.